Glebsolopdf/mpris-telegrambot/README.md

 - `mpris-tg-status.pid` stores the background service PID.
 - `shutdown_restore.txt` is a temporary control file used during shutdown.

-`avatar_cooldown.json` is not used.
-Avatar cooldown is process-local memory only.

 ## Delete Local Data

 Remove local data created by the app without deleting source files or binaries: